kevinamiri/maila/src/pages/tools/email/email-subject-line.en.md

 ---
 id: "1197"
 title: "Email subject line"
-description: "Email subject lines"
+description: "With AI Email Subject Line Generator, you can quickly and easily create great looking email subject lines for your business or personal use."
 usage: "Brainstorm subject lines for your email campaign"
-placeholder: "weight loss, diet, keto"
+placeholder: "reusable cup, eco-friendly"
 header: "create a catchy subject line for your campaign"
 help_hint: "Any other information, such as keywords or more details about your campaign."
 tags: ["Email", "Email subject line"]